Department Undergraduate Advisor

 Orientation sessions are also given to new students - to freshmen and transfer students.
-Here are powerpoints from some recent orientation sessions: Updated New Student Orientation; 2018 Transfer Student Orientation
+Here is a powerpoint from a recent orientation session: Updated New Student Orientation

 Are you having difficulty mastering course content and skills?
 Here is a page from the Undergraduate Handbook with some tips and advice for being successful in chemistry classes.